 As a nutrition and lifestyle counseling service, Somni places a special focus on clients working night shifts.
 Somni’s dark website embodies this unique niche, using deep hues of black and grey to set a calming tone.
 Navy blue, camel brown and other night shades are infused into the aesthetic, resulting in an interesting website color scheme and a well-rounded composition.

 04. Dreamy sunset hues

-A dreamy background sets the stage for Buzz Shirts’ website color scheme, inspiring a spectrum of hues extracted from the sunset image.
+A dreamy website background sets the stage for Buzz Shirts’ website color scheme, inspiring a spectrum of hues extracted from the sunset image.
 The visual is not too distracting—especially when paired with black elements and a prominent gallery, which help the most relevant info and calls-to-action stick out.

 05. Burst of color

 Using a gradient background on your website background when making your site can set the tone for a color palette with a wide range.
 In the case of Foodie Marketing, a burst of pink and orange hues inspire a cool contrast of teal, blue and lime green.
 The white logo, text and buttons add a professional touch to the site’s vibrant mood.